Atthaualpha/knowledge-abyss/git/CLEAN.md

 *[:arrow_left: Go back to Git](./GIT.md)*

-Clean command is useful when you want to get rid of all changes made.
+Clean command is useful when you want to get rid of untracked files.

 > `git clean -f`